Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 - Test Case: The long question from the previous point can be used.

 - Acceptance Requirement: After the interviewer finishes speaking, if the complete answer is still being generated, the Agent must display a core point summary within 3 seconds (e.g., “Key points: self-attention, multi-head attention, positional encoding, encoder-decoder architecture”).
-Subsequently, within 30 seconds, it should start streaming a structured detailed response.
+Subsequently, within 30 seconds, start streaming a structured detailed response.

 Bonus Points: